greg-py/Chapters/README.md

 **Usage Hint:** `/chapters-voting-results`
 Shows the current standings in the voting process, with suggestions sorted by total points received.
 Displays medal emojis (🥇, 🥈, 🥉) for the top three books.

+### `/chapters-rate-book`

+**Short Description:** Rate the selected book (1-10 scale)
+**Usage Hint:** `/chapters-rate-book`
+Opens a rating UI where members can rate the selected book during the discussion phase.
+Members can provide a rating from 1-10 and indicate whether they would recommend the book to others.
+Each member can only rate once per cycle, and ratings are used to generate statistics for the book club.

+### `/chapters-rating-results`

+**Short Description:** View book rating results and stats
+**Usage Hint:** `/chapters-rating-results`
+Displays comprehensive rating statistics for the selected book, including the average rating (displayed with star emojis), total number of ratings, and the percentage of members who would recommend the book.
+This command is only available during the discussion phase and provides valuable insights into how the book club members felt about the selected book.

 ### `/chapters-complete-cycle`

 **Short Description:** Complete and archive the current cycle